 In an earthquake

-- Drop (get down on the ground), cover (your head with your hands), and hold (on).
+- Drop (get down on the ground), cover yourself (your head with your hands), and hold on.
 Ideally this would be done under a table or large object that would protect you from falling items.
 If that is too far away get close a solid internal wall.

 - If you are inside a building, move no more than a few steps, drop, cover, and hold.
 Stay indoors till the shaking stops and you are sure it is safe to exit.